reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

 **npm**(Node Package Manager) packages are defined in files called *package.json*, which is written in JSON.
 It must include at least two fields: *name* and *version*.

-You should put package.json in the root of the project!
+You should make and put package.json in the root of the project!

 (Example of package.json)